SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/containertypes.md

 [-ContainerTypeId <ContainerTypeId>]
 ```
 > > Note:
->  For trial container type, partner tenant admin is always same as consuming tenant
+>  For trial Container Types, the partner tenant is always same as consuming tenant
 >  Deletion of a Standard Container Type is not supported.